Generic name: acetaminophen and tramadol [ a-SEET-a-MIN-o-fen-and-TRAM-a-dol ]

 What is Ultracet?

-Before taking Ultracet
+Before taking this medicine

 a metabolic disorder;

-depression, mental illness, or suicide attempt.
+depression, mental illness, or a suicide attempt.

 How should I take Ultracet?

 Take Ultracet exactly as prescribed by your doctor.
 Follow the directions on your prescription label and read all medication guides or instruction sheets.
 Never use Ultracet in larger amounts, or for longer than prescribed.
 Tell your doctor if you feel an increased urge to use more of this medicine.